dikshyantacharya/Chess-With-ReinforcementLearning/README.md

 ---

 ## Overview
 This project focuses on developing a Chess AI using TensorFlow within the scope of a machine learning course.
 It includes three Jupyter Notebooks and two datasets integral to the AI's training and evaluation.
+The checkmate_generator and checkmate_trainer is a tryout models to see, if the usage of the representation of the board into array into neural network can be tranied to make desire move or not.
+This turned out to be ture, so a simple AI having initially 0 knowledge of chess is being made using Deep Reinforcement Learning.

 ---